 Singh brings a very unique experience in his path to leadership.
 Going from public service with AmeriCorps, to government work/health policy, to operations and lean & six sigma improvement projects, to corporate and system strategy.
 He has achieved his success at a young age by leveraging his experiences and education while striving for his targeted goal.

-Currently a Vascular Neurology Clinical Fellow at the National Institutes of Health (NIH).
+Currently a Board Certified Neurologist and Vascular Neurology Clinical Fellow at the National Institutes of Health (NIH).
 Sukhdeo Singh trained in Neurology at the University of Tennessee Health Sciences Center (UTHSC) and worked at St. Jude Children’s Hospital, the Veterans Administration (VA), and a large comprehensive stroke center in the heart of the medical district (Methodist).
 Dr. Sukhdeo Singh served as the Chief Resident of her Neurology residency program.
 She has sat on committees for quality improvement (HCAHPS, JCO, etc.) and stroke core measures.
 She has published book chapters on stroke and depression, and is currently an associate research investigator with the NIH.

 Dr. Sukhdeo Singh brings a very unique experience through being a Canadian citizen and graduate of the University of Toronto.
 Once completing her undergraduate program, Sukhdeo Singh decided to attend medical school and was admitted into a Caribbean school.
 She faced several challenges that she not only overcame, but was top of her class.
 Sukhdeo Singh leveraged her clinical rotations as an opportunity to travel the country and gain insight at how different healthcare systems operate and provide the best possible care to their patients.